viamrobotics/docs/docs/tutorials/custom-base-dog.md

 Click the **PROCESSES** sub-tab of the **CONFIG** tab.

 Create a new process and give it a name (for example "1st").
-This process will start the Freenove robot dog server so it is ready to receive commands from the custom component server.
+Once configured, this process will start the Freenove robot dog server so it is ready to receive commands from the custom component server.
 Fill out the config panel as follows:

 - **Working Directory**: `/home/fido/Freenove_Robot_Dog_Kit_for_Raspberry_Pi/Code/Server` (changing "/home/fido" to the name of your home directory where you downloaded the Freenove code)